Documentation Index

 }

-All components share one optional base field:
+All components share these optional base fields:

 Container components (Row, Column, Card, etc.) also have a children array of nested components.
-For conditional rendering, use the Condition component with cases and an optional else branch.

 Actions